BABY EINSTEIN CAKE

 cupcake liners, color coordinating ones are best.
 Or, you can opt to

 not use liners and frost each cupcake entirely.
-I prefer silicone
+I prefer Wilton silicone liners because they don't

 available in mini sizes.